France’s Failed Attempt to Save Its Empire

 Two years into America’s invasion of Afghanistan and at the start of its campaign in Iraq, the Pentagon’s special operations staff screened Gillo Pontecorvo’s 1965 film The Battle of Algiers for its employees.
 A flier accompanying the screening explained that it provided an insight into how the French military could “win a battle against terrorism and lose the war of ideas.”
 In the eyes of the US Department of Defense, an inability to win over the hearts and minds of the Algerian population had undone the perceived military success of French counterinsurgency efforts against the Front de Libération Nationale (FLN).
 As a direct result, the war appeared doomed from the very beginning.

 Such an interpretation of the Algerian conflict has often held sway within the Anglophone historiography of the revolution.
 However, as historian Terrence G. Peterson shows in his new book Revolutionary Warfare, the notion of a military victory preceded by a political loss was perpetuated by the French army itself.
 This was in no small part due to the proactiveness of French military officers in promoting and theorizing about the Algerian War as a major transformation in the rules of global conflict in the 1960s.
 Cold War paranoia, imperial decline, and a multitude of apparent communist threats combined into a toxic cocktail.
 Under its influence, partisans on the Right proved incapable of getting any rational purchase on the war.
 Anti-colonial and liberation movements from Vietnam to North Africa asked new and fundamental questions of the remnants of the French colonial state.
-How do you wage a war against an enemy that hid in the shadows, was abetted by rural communities, and constituted through geographically disparate uprisings?
+How do you wage a war against an enemy that hides in the shadows, is abetted by rural communities, and is constituted through geographically disparate uprisings?

 How Not to Save an Empire